A Century of Publishing Excellence

 Francisco Goldman’s The Long Night of White Chickens wins the Sue Kaufman Prize for First Fiction from the American Academy of Arts and Letters.

-Robert Olen Butler’s A Good Scent from a Strange Mountain wins the Pulitzer Prize in Literature.
+Robert Olen Butler’s A Good Scent from a Strange Mountain wins the Pulitzer Prize in Fiction.

 Dagoberto Gilb’s The Magic of Blood wins the PEN/Hemingway Award for Debut Novel.